reflex-dev/reflex-web/docs/wrapping-react/more-wrapping-examples.md

 from pcweb.pages import docs
 ```

-In this example we are wrapping the React Leaflet library from this [NPM package](https://www.npmjs.com/package/react-leaflet).
+In this example we are wrapping the React Leaflet library from the NPM package [react-leaflet](https://www.npmjs.com/package/react-leaflet).

 On line `1` we import the `dynamic` function from Next.js and on line `21` we set `ssr: false`.
 Lines `4` and `6` use the `dynamic` function to import the `MapContainer` and `TileLayer` components from the `react-leaflet` library.
-This is done in Reflex by using the `NoSSRComponent` class when defining the component.
 This is used to dynamically import the `MapContainer` and `TileLayer` components from the `react-leaflet` library.
 This is done in Reflex by using the `NoSSRComponent` class when defining the component.
 There is more information of when this is needed on the `Dynamic Imports` section of this [page]({docs.wrapping_react.guide.path}).

 It mentions in the documentation that it is necessary to include the Leaflet CSS file, which is added on line `2` in the React code below.
 This can be done in Reflex by using the `add_imports` method in the `MapContainer` component.
 We can add a relative path from within the React library or a full URL to the CSS file.